On the Reduction of Total-Cost and Average-Cost MDPs to Discounted MDPs: Model description

 \begin{rem} Observe that Assumptions T and HT are related.
-If an MDP satisfies Assumption HT then, if state $\ell$ and all transition rates to it are removed, the truncated MDP is transient.
-In particular cases, when the transition rates are substochastic or the sets $\X$ and $A(\ell)$ are finite, Assumption HT for the initial MDP and Assumption T for the MDP with the state $\ell$ removed are equivalent.
-In particular, for the substochastic case, $K^*\le K+1,$ where $K$ is the constant from Assumption T for the truncated MDP. \end{rem}
+If an MDP satisfies Assumption HT then, if state $\ell$ and all transition rates to it are removed, the truncated MDP is transient with $V \equiv 1$.
+In particular, when the transition rates are substochastic or the sets $\X$ and $A(\ell)$ are finite, Assumption HT for the initial MDP and Assumption T with $V \equiv 1$ for the MDP with the state $\ell$ removed are equivalent.
+For the substochastic case, $K^*\le K+1,$ where $K$ is the constant from Assumption T for the truncated MDP.
+This is true because the truncated MDP does not contain the state $\ell$, whereas $K^*$ is an upper bound on the mean recurrence time for all the states of the original MDP, including the state $\ell,$ under any stationary policy. \end{rem}

+When $q$ is substochastic, Assumption~HT means that when the initial state is $x$, the expected hitting time to state $\ell$ under any stationary policy is bounded above by $K^*$.
+When the state and action sets are finite, Assumption~HT is equivalent to state $\ell$ being recurrent under all stationary policies.
+According to Feinberg and Yang~\cite{feinbergYang2008}, Assumption~HT can be checked in strongly polynomial time.
+We remark that any MDP satisfying Assumption~HT is unichain, and that in general the problem of checking whether an MDP is unichain is NP-hard~\cite{tsitsiklis2007}.
+In addition, Assumption~HT is related to many other recurrence conditions that have been used to study average-cost MDPs; see e.g.,\ the surveys by Federgruen et al.~\cite{federgruenHordijkTijms1978}, Thomas~\cite{thomas1980}, and Hern\'{a}ndez-Lerma et al.~\cite{hl-mdo-cc1991}.